-Autism Spectrum Australia’s music studio Club Weld and the Opera House’s professional audio production staff worked with twelve participants on the finer points of audio engineering, music production and composition.
+Autism Spectrum Australia (ASPECT)'s music studio Club Weld and the Opera House’s professional audio production staff worked with twelve participants on the finer points of audio engineering, music production and composition.
 The program was a new and innovative addition to the Opera House’s year-long Access Program in partnership between ASPECT and Information & Cultural Exchange.

 "Club Weld allows us to shed light on the inner workings of the festival."

 The workshop was inspired by Remix the House, a project originally conceived at Vivid LIVE 2015 that commissioned local electronic artists, including Seekae and Charles Murdoch, to remix musical sounds and atmospheric noises captured within the Opera House.